CSH-Integration/VBCS-Workshop/LabGuide100.md

 ### Step 8 Give the rest connection a name without the connection and security authentication details
 ![](images/100/oic7.png)

-### Step 9 Now, let's move to Integration tab
+### Step 9 Now, let's move to Integration tab, and click the Create on the top right
 ![](images/100/oic8.png)

-### Step 10 Click the Create on the top right, and choose the App-Driven architecture
+### Step 10 Choose the App-Driven architecture
 ![](images/100/oic9.png)

 ### Step 11 Give it a proper name and click on create